mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 I don't hear anything back, confirming my suspicions, but one month later, I get contacted by a recruiter for an opportunity that seems right up my alley.
 I'm pretty excited to have a second shot at Apple and even better, for an opportunity that sounds like a great fit.
 I go through all four rounds and end up with an offer!

 After I received a verbal offer, I have a chat with the recruiter to discuss offer details and other stuff.
-I'm curious as to how they found me because I thought I "used up" my one and only shot with that first interview and I thought it was unlikely that I got a second shot through the same iPhone recruiter.
+I was curious as to how they found me because I thought I "used up" my one and only shot with that first interview and I thought it was unlikely that I got a second shot through the same iPhone recruiter opportunity.
 Online applications are a black hole, so I would be surprised if they found me that way.
-It turns out they actually found me when the iPhone recruiter forwarded my resume to them, so I was wrong about having only one shot from the iPhone recruiter.
+It turns out they actually found me when the iPhone recruiter forwarded my resume to them, so I was wrong about having only one shot from the iPhone recruiter opportunity.
+I ended up accepting the offer!
 ### Northrop Grumman
 ## How do I do it?